Learn more about Penny and the Puppettes!

 Co-creator of Penny and the Puppettes® and graduate of New York University's Musical Theater program at Tisch School of the Arts (CAP21).
 Her adult acting career includes: guest starring as a murderer (what?!) on Law & Order: SVU, co-starring as an obnoxious yet lovable aspiring actress in the film One Night with Melissa Leo and Frankie Shaw, co-starring as a fellow rehab patient opposite Robert Iler on The Sopranos, the assistant to Aasif Mandvi in Today's Special, as well as starring in the independent shorts Pretty, The Graveyard Shift, Scheherazade, and Tackle Girl.

-Merissa is currently developing a short film (this one's for the adults out there who enjoy wacky, sometimes over-the-top comedies) that is loosely based off of the outrageous, often embarrassing antics that only one who operates a family owned children's company involving puppets could possibly write about.
+Merissa recently wrapped on production on her short film Puppet Seizure (this one's for the adults out there who enjoy wacky, sometimes over-the-top comedies) that is loosely based off of the outrageous, often embarrassing antics that only one who operates a family owned children's company involving puppets could possibly write about.
 She also writes music on the guitar, piano, and ukulele and gigs out in Manhattan and Brooklyn music venues.
 She is the third generation in a family of children's entertainers (see more below about her grandfather Bob Munstedt), and is thrilled to be continuing in the family tradition.

 Her vocals are featured on Jane's album, Uh Oh, There's Something Underneath My Bed, in the songs "Stand" and "Get that Big Beak Outta My Face!"